Whiplash Compensation Payouts Guide.

 Can I claim lump sum compensation payout for whiplash?

-If you’ve suffered a whiplash injury in a car accident, there are some circumstances where you might be able to claim compensation beyond the six-month limit, or even claim a lump sum payout.
+If you’ve suffered a whiplash injury in a car accident, there are some circumstances where you might be able to claim compensation beyond the 12-month limit, or even claim a lump sum payout.

 How can I get advice on my claim?